QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 ⚠️ Once bundled, files inside the JAR cannot be modified.

-🔥 With [Gradle](/tools-and-frameworks/others/build/gradle/index.md), you can use this to build a JAR:
+🔥 With [Gradle](/tools-and-frameworks/others/build/gradle/index.md), you can use [shadow](https://github.com/johnrengelman/shadow) or this to build a JAR:

 ```gradle
 task makeJar(type: Jar) {